isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 input may also contribute.
 Consolidation state is not inherent in definition, but typically material is unconsolidated or weakly consolidated.
+- Material of composite origin resulting from weathering processes at the Earth's surface, with genesis dominated by removal of chemical constituents by aqueous leaching.
+Minor clastic, chemical, or organic input may also contribute.
+Consolidation state is not inherent in definition, but typically material is unconsolidated or weakly consolidated.

 - **Source:**
 This vocabulary